 1. Rolled Oats or Old Fashioned Oats

-Also called old-fashioned, traditional, or whole oats.
-These oats have a flatter shape due to being steamed and then rolled to flatten.
-Rolled oats cook faster than steel-cut oats, are ideal to use in baking for cookies, muffins, granola bars, and quick breads, can easily be ground into an oat flour, and absorb more liquid than other types of oats.
+Also called old-fashioned, traditional, or whole oats, these oats have a flatter shape due to being steamed and then rolled to flatten.
+Rolled oats cook faster than steel-cut oats and are ideal to use in cookies, muffins, granola bars, and quick breads.
+They can easily be ground into an oat flour, and absorb more liquid than other types of oats.

 These oats are produced by cutting whole oat groats with steel blades.
-Also known as Irish oatmeal and have a thick and chewy texture once cooked.
+Also known as Irish oatmeal, they have a thick and chewy texture once cooked.
 These oats are delicious cooked into a morning porridge or baked into heartier meals like stuffing and risotto.